BaguetteBoiTuna/NTPU/2024-10-07-cib_w4_homework_dante.md

 # CiB W4 Homework

-## 1. Active Listening
+## Active Listening

+### Skills/Strategies used and how they helped

 Since I already move my head a lot when i am listening to someone, I tried to focus on questions and I noticed that conversations last longer and are more engaging.
+I also noticed that I am more focused on the conversation since i am trying to think of questions to ask next.

+## Worse group work experience and how it could have been improved